 A cup of hot tea in the morning almost always makes me sweat.
 My current favorites are sorrel, lemon, peppermint and nettles.

 During this time, I also wear natural fibers.
 As our body heats up, we want to let our skin breathe.
 Cotton is a breathable fabric that is cozy and comfortable for our lactating journey.

 This post is inspired by our 8 year old who noticed fat solidifies when cold and liquefies when hot.
 If you are naturally a hot-bodied wombman, these tips may cause heat stress or exhaustion.
 My extremities (hands and feet) tend to be cold, so I sought natural ways to increase my internal temperature.
-Need to schedule a one-on-one?
-Use code: HEART2HEART.

 Until next time,